-Nintedanib is the other drug licensed for use in IPF with reasonable evidence for use.
-It is again a very expensive drug at GBP40,000/year, or about NZ$80,000 annually.
-It was developed by Boehringer Ingelheim and is also called Ofev.
-Although it is licensed in NZ it has not been approved for funding by Pharmac.
+Nintedanib is the other drug licensed for use in IPF and is also funded by PHARMAC.
+It was developed by Boehringer Ingelheim and is also called OFEV.
 It was approved for use in the US by the FDA in late 2014.
 The results of the INPULSIS-1 and INPULSIS-2 clinical trials are published here.
 The respiratory physician can access OFEV earlier (ie FVC < 90% predicted) than they can for pirfenidone (FVC < 80% predicted).

 It became available in the UK in April 2015.
 Like pirfenidone, nintedanib may slow progression and decline of FVC.
 Studies have shown it reduces fall in lung function by 50% in broad ranges of IPF patients and reduces risk of acute exacerbations by 68%.
 However, it has a worse reputation for causing diarrhoea.
 This is underlined by the fact that in the UK the drug comes packaged with tablets of the anti-diarrhoea drug loperamide (Imodium) in the same packet.
 Studies show 2 out of 3 people on nintedanib experience diarrhoea to an extent that it interferes with their lifestyle.
 However, again real world experience shows that it is still rare for patients to have to permanently discontinue nintedanib treatment, as the diarrhoea can usually be managed by changes in diet and the use of loperamide.

 There are no studies yet reported of using both pirfenidone and nintedanib at the same time.
 It is possible that the two drugs together may be better than one, but we just don’t have the data to know at present.